-Beautifully inverted by the encounter with the hydra, which they defeated by decapitating it until it regenerated so many heads it could no longer hold them all up to fight didn't have enough blood for all the heads it regenerated.
+- Beautifully inverted by the encounter with the hydra, which they defeated by decapitating it until it didn't have enough blood for all the heads it regenerated.
 The group outwitted the test of brawn and bullied their way through the test of brains, leaving the test of heart... a medical examination.

 Pronto: Sarge, they just shut some kinda blast door into the data center.
 We can't get through.